-This article is intended to synthesize 5 other articles and explain our firm’s legal position on how family companies can claim a refund for the Section 965 Deemed Repatriation Tax.
+This article explains our firm’s legal position on how family companies can claim a refund for the Section 965 Deemed Repatriation Tax.
 If you had to pay the Section 965 tax, please contact us today for a free consultation to learn how we can file an amended return to recover this tax for you.

 Contact Our Firm

 If you were subject to the Section 965 tax, you need to call us for a free consultation.
 For amended returns, we engage clients on a contingent basis, which means, unless and until we compel the IRS to refund you the Section 965 tax, there are no fees.
 That means there’s no risk on your end.
 Even if it goes to litigation with the IRS, there are absolutely no out-of-pocket expenses for clients.

 John Anthony Castro, J.D., LL.M., is the Managing Partner of Castro & Co., the author of International Taxation in Plain English as well as International Estate Planning in Plain English, an esteemed graduate of Georgetown University Law Center in Washington DC, an OPM Fellow at Harvard Business School, and an internationally recognized tax attorney with offices in New York, Los Angeles, Miami, Chicago, Dallas, and Washington DC.